Krutika09/Project07-Ansible-Driven-K8s-Configuration/README.md

 # 🛠️ Ansible-Driven Configuration Inside Kubernetes Pods

-This project demonstrates how to manually set up Ansible inside a Kubernetes pod (`ansible-master`) and use it to configure another pod (`app-managed`) using SSH.
-In this example, we install and start **NGINX** on the managed pod via Ansible.
+This project demonstrates how to manually set up Ansible inside a Kubernetes pod (ansible-master) and use it to configure another pod (app-managed) using SSH with password-based authentication.
+In this example, we install and start NGINX on the managed pod via Ansible.

 ## 📦 Components